|What to See & Do in Colmar, France|

 Maison des Têtes

 What can it be, a "House of Heads?"
-Walk along Colmar's rue des Têtes and you'll recognize it at once: the ornate house, now a hotel and restaurant, decorated with whimsical carved heads
+Walk along Colmar's rue des Têtes and you'll recognize it at once: the ornate house, now a hotel and restaurant, decorated with dozens of whimsical carved heads.

 Frédéric Auguste Bartholdi (1834–1904), sculptor of the Statue of Liberty, was born in Colmar.
 His birthplace is now the Musée Bartholdi, preserving copies of his work, photos, and personal belongings.